This is when your bins will be emptied after last week's strike action in Sheffield

-Sheffield bin strike: This is when your bins will be emptied as workers catch up
+Veolia Sheffield: This is when your bins will be emptied after strike action

 Residents whose bins were not emptied last week due to industrial action on their collection day had their waste taken away yesterday – one week on.